-When two visitor profiles are merged, both profiles are kept.
-The profile properties and their values that do not exist in the visitor profile that is merged into will be added.
-The values of the profile properties that are shared by both visitor profiles are merged one-by-one according to the merge strategy assigned to the property in the plugin.
+When two customer or visitor profiles are merged, both profiles are kept.
+The profile properties and their values that do not exist in the profile that is merged into will be added.
+The values of the profile properties that are shared by both profiles are merged one-by-one according to the merge strategy assigned to the property in the plugin.
 Normally, the newest profile becomes the active profile and the older profile becomes inactive.
-All profile properties in the older profile are set to null except for two.
-The only properties that have a value in the older visitor profile are the profile ID and a property called "replaced by" that contains a reference to the newer visitor profile.

 For example, the following two profiles, Profile A and Profile B, are determined to belong to the same person because the email addresses match:

 The profiles are merged together.
 The result after the merge is: